 Tip 2: Tribeca

-The Tribeca has only been around since summer 2017 and is already my favourite ice cream parlour in Berlin.
-Here you will find vegan ice cream without sugar - so here you can feast without a guilty conscience.
+At Tribeca you will find vegan ice cream without sugar - so here you can feast without a guilty conscience.
 Anyone who thinks vegan ice cream is always just fruit sorbet will be taught a better way in Tribeca.
 The ice cream is handmade and is made from nut milk, coconut oil and cocoa butter, so that it is beautifully creamy.
 My favourite varieties are Pistachio Lucuma, Raw Chocolate and Coldbrew Coffee.

 Where: Rykestraße 40, Prenzlauer Berg, Tram M2 Marienburger Straße